pengts/pengts.github.io/index.md

 My research interests lie in multi-modal perception and understanding, especially vision-language understanding.
 My goal is to build an efficient, unified, and versatile intelligent system for understanding and generating content in any modality.

-👋👋👋 I am currently actively seeking opportunities for a Ph.D., Research Assistant, or internship positions related to <strong>Multi-Modal Understanding, Multi-Modal Large Language Models and Natural Language Processing</strong>.
-I am also open to any potential discussions or collaboration opportunities.
+👋👋👋 I am open to any potential discussions or collaboration opportunities.
 If you are interested in my work or have any collaboration intentions, please feel free to email me without hesitation.

 ## Research Interests
 - **Multi-Modal understanding and generating**: Multi-Modal Representation Learning, Visual-Language Pretraining, Visual Generation